tokio-rs/tokio-rfcs/tokio-reform.md

 ### `tokio-io`

 The `tokio-io` crate needs an overall API audit.
-Its APIs may eventually be *re*exported within the `tokio` crate, but it also has value as a standalone crate that provides general I/O utilities for futures.
+Its APIs may eventually be reexported within the `tokio` crate, but it also has value as a standalone crate that provides general I/O utilities for futures.
 (It may move into `futures` instead).